How to Foster Staff Buy-In for Your Reading Challenges

 Masthead Waves

-When surveyed after summer 2021, 65% of top-performing libraries recognized outreach, staff, and/or training as their “secret sauce” for summer reading success.
-To share experiences and best practices for creating staff engagement, senior library client success manager Tracy Johnson gathered a group of public librarians for a virtual roundtable discussion this spring.
-In the video call, Beanstack clients from around the country candidly shared their struggles and successes nurturing supportive and enthusiastic staff buy-in for their reading challenges.
+When surveyed after the summer, 65% of top-performing libraries recognized outreach, staff, and/or training as their “secret sauce” for summer reading success.
+To share experiences and best practices for creating staff engagement, we gathered a group of public librarians for a virtual roundtable discussion this spring.
+In the video call, Beanstack clients from around the country candidly shared their struggles and successes, nurturing supportive and enthusiastic staff buy-in for their reading challenges.

 your-mission